Ornate tinamou: Behavior

 Like other tinamous, the ornate tinamou eats fruit off the ground or low-lying bushes.
 They also eat small amounts of invertebrates, flower buds, tender leaves, seeds, and roots.
 The male incubates the eggs which may come from as many as 4 different females, and then will raise them until they are ready to be on their own, usually 2–3 weeks.
 The nest is located on the ground in dense brush or between raised root buttresses.

 Range

 This species is native to the puna of central Peru and the Andes of southeastern Peru, western Bolivia, extreme northern Chile, and northwestern Argentina.

 Habitat

 The ornate tinamou lives in high-altitude grassland.
 They also live in shrubland, both high and low elevation, and they are showing some success of living on farmland.
 They prefer elevations of 3450 to 4700 m.

 Conservation

-The IUCN list this species as Least Concern, with an occurrence rang eof 740000 km2.
+The IUCN list this species as Least Concern, with an occurrence range of 740000 km2.